Sabihxh/finance/README.md

 # Tridex
 Algorithm consisting of multiple mid and long term trading strategies that shortlists the best companies to invest in on FTSE 350 index, on a given day.

-The jupyter notebook `strategies.ipynb` contains the mock up of trading strategies.
+The jupyter notebook `tridex/strategies.ipynb` contains the mock up of trading strategies.

-The `data_stocks` directory contains data for all FTSE 350 companies starting from 2014-01-01.
+The `data/stocks` directory contains data for all FTSE 350 companies starting from 2014-01-01.

 ### Trading Strategies
 See tridex/strategies.ipynb

 ### To do:
 - Use google storage instead of csv files